hashicorp/terraform-provider-azurerm/website/docs/r/app_service_environment_v3.html.markdown

 * `subnet_id` - (Required) The ID of the Subnet which the App Service Environment should be connected to.
 Changing this forces a new resource to be created.

 ~> **NOTE** a /24 or larger CIDR is required.
 Once associated with an ASE, this size cannot be changed.

+~> **NOTE:** This is the "inbound" Subnet which must not have`enforce_private_link_endpoint_network_policies` enabled.
+Additionally, an "outbound" subnet is required in the Virtual Network which is required to have a delegation to `Microsoft.Web/hostingEnvironments` as detailed in the example above.

 * `cluster_setting` - (Optional) Zero or more `cluster_setting` blocks as defined below.